Are you a member yet? Membership is open to all and is the first step towards accreditation.

 In our animation, Jo Brand takes a minute to explain CBT.

 The National Institute for Health and Clinical Excellence (NICE) provides independent, evidence-based guidance for the NHS on the most effective, proven treatments.
-CBT is recommended in NICE guidelines for many different problems, including:
+CBT is recommended in NICE guidelines for many different problems, and can help for:

 Our personal stories and podcast Let’s Talk About CBT both include real-life accounts of therapy for different problems.

-CBT can be offered in individual sessions with a therapist or as part of a group.
-The number of CBT sessions needed depends on the difficulty.
-Often it is between five and 20 weekly sessions - usually lasting about an hour.
+CBT can be done one-on-one with a therapist or in a group.
+The number of sessions depends on the problem but usually ranges from five to twenty sessions, each lasting about an hour.

 You can download a pdf version of the information on this page by clicking your chosen language.